nnethercott/nnethercott.github.io/src/content/blog/vae.md

 \end{align*}
 $$

 So we're looking to minimize the binary cross entropy pixel-wise across the image.

+## Code
 Using PyTorch we can easily implement everything we were just talking about.

 First let's handle the distributional aspects: